kaushalmodi/.emacs.d/README.md

 ## Key points

 * Using my minor mode `modi-map` to enable my custom key-bindings.
 Doing so allows me to force override my bindings in all major modes.
 If I ever need to use emacs default bindings, I can simply disable my minor mode.
-* Use of req-package in load all packages for faster load times.
+* Use of `use-package` in load all packages for faster load times.
 * Use of `bind-keys` allows me to review my custom bindings in a single buffer by doing `M-x describe-personal-keybindings`.

 ## Future plan